isomerpages/moe-jurongwestpri/_mk-at-jwps/MK@Jurong West.md

 | 5:30pm to 7pm | Dismissal of KCare (AM) students |

-Parents who send/fetch their child outside the above gate opening hours are advised to call/WhatsApp the respective numbers (96791940 – KCare / 96474301 - MK) first.
+Parents who send/fetch their child outside the above gate opening hours are advised to call/WhatsApp the respective numbers (96791940 – KCare / 96474301 - MK) first.<br>

+Authorisation Passes are required for parents/caregiver to have access to the designated entry point in the school during drop-off and dismissal times.<br>

 As the KCare and MK staff will be busy taking care of all the children, you may have to wait at the foyer for up to **15 minutes** if you send/fetch your child outside the above gate opening hours.